Recursively-Constrained Partially Observable Markov Decision Processes: Constrained POMDPs

-\begin{remark} It is important to note that the pathological behavior arises due to the C-POMDP problem formulation, and not the algorithms designed to solve C-POMDPs.
-Further, this issue cannot be addressed by simply restricting planning to deterministic policies since they also exhibit the pathological behavior as seen in the example in Figure~\ref{fig:counterexample}. \end{remark}
+\begin{remark} We remark that the pathological behavior arises due to the C-POMDP problem formulation, and not the algorithms designed to solve C-POMDPs.
+Further, this issue cannot be addressed by simply restricting solutions to deterministic policies since they also exhibit the pathological behavior, as seen in the example in Figure~\ref{fig:counterexample}. \end{remark}